Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.regionInstanceGroupManagers.resize({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region", size: 1,  });

 /*
-Flags the specified instances in the managed instance group to be resumed.
-This method increases the targetSize and decreases the targetSuspendedSize of the managed instance group by the number of instances that you resume.
-The resumeInstances operation is marked DONE if the resumeInstances request is successful.
-The underlying actions take additional time.
-You must separately verify the status of the RESUMING action with the listmanagedinstances method.
-In this request, you can only specify instances that are suspended.
-For example, if an instance was previously suspended using the suspendInstances method, it can be resumed using the resumeInstances method.
-If a health check is attached to the managed instance group, the specified instances will be verified as healthy after they are resumed.
-You can specify a maximum of 1000 instances with this method per request.
-*/
-await gapi.client.compute.regionInstanceGroupManagers.resumeInstances({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region",  });

-/*
 Sets the instance template to use when creating new instances or recreating instances in this group.
 Existing instances are not affected.
 */
 await gapi.client.compute.regionInstanceGroupManagers.setInstanceTemplate({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region",  });